 Clarity of Strategy: Most industries invest to stay competitive without having proper strategies for future consequences.
 Adapting to new technology needs a proper roadmap and discussions with all levels in order to run it smoothly.

 Human Resource: Applying a completely different technology not only requires capital but also requires capable human resource who can be able to use it or who can learn easily.
-Skill development, training, or recruitment should be consider before investing in it.
+Skill development, training, or recruitment should be considered before investing in it.

-Employment Opportunity: The employees in the higher authority can enjoy the new responsibilities however; the lower position might find their job at risk from such changes resulting in unemployment.
+Employment Opportunity: The employees in the higher authority can enjoy the new responsibilities; however, the lower position might find their job at risk from such changes resulting in unemployment.

 Industry 4.0 does have a lot to offer to the market.
 There are many benefits and challenges to it.
-From all this information it conclude by raising a question about Industry 4.0.
+From all this information it concludes by raising a question about Industry 4.0.
 Is it a revolution or evolution in shifting the paradigm.

 Being in the process of development, investment in such technology will need collaboration between HR, IT along with other departments holistically for optimal utilization of such transformation.
 The role of a top-level will be highly important for the preparation of strategies and cooperating with the changes.
 The technical training must provide for advancement in skills of employees.
 Hence, Industry 4.0 is a new paradigm to the industrial sector that need attraction by businesses in maintaining its position in the market.